Treatment and Side Effects of Merkel Cell Carcinoma

 Immunotherapy uses the body’s immune system to fight cancer and helps prevent the cancer from returning.

-Side Effects from Merkel Cell Carcinoma Treatments include:
+Side Effects for Merkel Cell Carcinoma

 Side effects of external radiation therapy may include skin changes, nausea and vomiting, diarrhea, fatigue, painful sores in the mouth and throat and dry mouth or thick saliva.
 Most side effects of radiation are temporary, but some rare serious side effects can be permanent.
 In some cases, radiation to the chest can also cause lung damage, which may lead to problems breathing and shortness of breath.